kmcelwee/scrabble/README.md

 # scrabble

 This project parses data from Quackle, an automated Scrabble player.
-The results calculate the percent difference for the program playing against itself for various tile values, detailed below.
-It also identifies bingos, and prints stats concerning how bingo might affect the percent difference.
+Thousands of test games are on file with various tile values (Traditional: the standard tile values, Lewis: the suggested values by Joshua Lewis in 2013 from his [Valett package](https://github.com/jmlewis/valett), and One/Fifty: all tiles equal to those values).

 [Click here for the results](results.csv)